jayluxferro/ProxyMe/Readme.md

 This tool is a proxy configuration tool that takes advantage of Android VPNService feature.
 Only the communication from the specified application can be acquired.

-## how to use
+## how to use it

-When you start the TunProxy application, the following screen will be launched.
+When you start the ProxyMe application, the following screen will be launched.

 ![Tun Proxy](images/1.png)